Measurement of $\gamma$-ray production via the neutron-$^{16}$O reaction using a 77 MeV quasi-monoenergetic neutron beam: Discussion

 \section{Discussion}

 The measured cross sections are the first results using a monoenergetic neutron beam of 77~MeV.
 The result for the 6.32~MeV $\gamma$-ray is the first measurement in this energy region.
 Figure~\ref{fig:comparison613} compares the current result for the 6.13~MeV $\gamma$-ray cross section with similar measurements~\cite{nelson,lang}.
-Unlike this result, Ref.~\cite{nelson} measured the $\gamma$-ray production via ${\rm ^{16}O}(n,n')$ reactions using a broadband neutron beam.
-Their result used a counting analysis and did not perform spectral fitting as is done in this work.
-The result from Ref.~\cite{lang} used the ${\rm ^{16}O}(p,p')$ reaction.
-It should be noted that it is not straightforward to estimate how the difference in incident particles between protons and neutrons affects the $\gamma$-ray production cross section.
+Unlike this result, Ref.~\cite{nelson} used a broadband neutron beam and was based on a counting method.
+The result from Ref.~\cite{lang} is for the ${\rm ^{16}O}(p,p')$ reaction.
 Measurements of the 5.27~MeV and 4.44~MeV $\gamma$-ray cross sections are also presented in Ref.~\cite{nelson}, both of which are larger than the results of this work at similar neutron energies.
 Figure~\ref{fig:comparison444} shows a comparison of the 4.44~MeV $\gamma$-ray production cross sections.
 Further details can be obtained in the nuclear library EXFOR~\cite{exfor}.
+Unfortunately, in spite of a lot of careful checks, it is not fully understood why the results from this work show smaller cross sections than the ones previously reported at around similar energies.
+Further careful investigation is needed by providing more data points as well as theoretical calculations.

 The results presented here provide valuable inputs to the modeling of $\gamma$-ray production via neutron-${\rm ^{16}O}$ reactions.
 Such reactions are of particular relevance to neutrino-${\rm ^{16}O}$ neutral-current scattering measurements in water Cherenkov detectors~\cite{t2kncqe1to3,t2kncqe1to9,skncqe}.
 Similarly, these data are expected to be beneficial to water Cherenkov experiments seeking to measure the final state neutron multiplicity of neutrino interactions, such as the ANNIE experiment~\cite{annie1,annie2}, because understanding neutron transport and subsequent $\gamma$-ray production are essential for identifying the signal.